Harvest your Intellectual Property

 With over 49,000 companies making a R&D claim in the UK, the Intellectual Property (IP) opportunity remains untapped for most SMEs.
-When only 1,000 companies make a Patent Box claim – something just doesn’t add up and the really strange thing, the R&D process conducted well should give you an excellent steer on whether or not you have a patent opportunity.
+When only 1,000 companies make a Patent Box claim – something just doesn’t add.
+The really strange thing is that the R&D process conducted well should give you an excellent steer on whether or not you have a patent opportunity.
 So the big question – why don’t businesses, particularly SMEs, seek out a patent?
 In our experience, the answer is simple – lack of certainty, unpredictable costs and unaffordable defence.

 Here at GovGrant, we change the IP conversation so the focus is on value creation and not just about protection.
 Businesses should not be intimidated by legal and academic jargon as the fundamentals of IP are easily understood and we can help you cut through the noise.

 R&D Tax credit as a route into a patent that creates value

 As many businesses know, the R&D tax scheme is available to a significant range of companies in different sectors and different sizes.
 If you’ve answered the questions asked by the R&D tax scheme then you will have already formed a picture of which innovations are patent ready.
 R&D tax is a positive influencer of innovation and companies should consider IP in the very same way.